Skip to content

 Pick Descript

 Editing is your craft.
 You re-edit transcripts the way other people re-edit Photoshop layers.
-Voice cloning (Overdub) saves you re-takes regularly.
+Custom voice clones save you re-takes regularly.

 You’re running a livestream-first show with no post-production — both tools are over-equipped for that.